codio/knowledge/source/instructors/admin/organization/prompt-management.rst

 Using Wildcards to Reference Files in Custom Assistants
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use wildcards to reference files.
 These are useful when your assignments contain files with different names.
+Wildcards follow standard glob patterns (e.g., * matches any characters).

-.. note:: The first file that matches the wildcard search will be the one selected.
+.. note:: When multiple files match, the first match in alphabetical order is selected.

 Here is an example: